3 Reasons Your Customer Service Department is Performing Poorly

 There is a drastic contrast that we need to take a second to highlight here.
 While you should certainly, and reasonably, expect your customer service agents to use every tool available, you are also responsible for making sure that those tools are at their disposal.

-Your customer service agents are just not equipped to handle most of the situations that they may end up having to deal with sometime in the near future.
-This is something that I touched on lightly at the beginning of this list but I felt it should be discussed a bit further.
+Your customer service agents are just not equipped to handle everything they encounter.
+This is something that we touched on lightly at the beginning of this list.
+However, we felt it should be discussed a bit further.

 If you want your customer service team to be strong and capable of getting their job done correctly, efficiently, and quickly, you may need to consider putting more funding into team training.
 By spending on things like empowering your employees, you increase the quality of your customers experience with your brand.

-One of the most overlooked roles in most companies is the one that just happens to be one of the most public-facing positions.
+One of the most overlooked roles in most companies is also one of the most public-facing positions.
 Aside from core KPIs, managing a YMS, and keeping your warehouse and shipping speeds up to par, your customer service department is vital to keeping your customers satisfied and informed.

 Your customer service efforts can truly make or break your brand in a heartbeat.